A Flash of Light or a Burning Ember

 Then there’s me, still here, understanding that my purpose is to share Jesus Christ with others but not knowing for sure the best way to do that.
 I’m no brilliant flash of light and energy.
 No, instead I’m more like a burning ember.
 Not too exciting but steady.
 Providing (I hope) warmth and comfort for all the days I remain.

 Flash of light or burning ember?
 Both are necessary.
 Which one are you?
-Comment below and let us know.
+Comment below and let me know.